 The broadcaster and ESPN mutually decided to have him switch assignments.

-A young ESPN broadcaster named Robert Lee was set to call the Virginia-William & Mary Week 1 college football game in Charlottesville.
+ESPN broadcaster named Robert Lee was set to call the Virginia-William & Mary Week 1 college football game in Charlottesville, before he was removed from the broadcast team.

-ESPN was trying to do the right thing here, preventing their young broadcaster from being the subject of some jokes on social media.
+ESPN was trying to do the right thing here, preventing their young broadcaster from being the subject of some jokes on social media, but it backfired tremendously.